adrianafdz/SchoolProjects/README.md

 # SchoolProjects
-Some projects done for school using CPP
+Some projects done for school projects and homeworks using CPP